-We weren’t too keen on drinking chemically treated water for our whole trip (a year).
+I’ll be honest, we weren’t too keen on drinking chemically treated water for our whole trip (14 months).
 These tablets are definitely useful for short-term trips or multi-day hikes, but we had concerns about ingesting so much chlorine over the long-term.
 It is a shame as they are lightweight and cheap as chips.

 I looked at what was available in the UK.
 The options are largely chlorine-based these days as you can’t seem to get iodine anymore.
 Probably because iodine can cause harmful effects for some groups of people such as pregnant women and people with thyroid issues.

 There are chlorine tablets that kill most bacteria and viruses.
 Then there are chlorine dioxide tablets that kill bacteria and viruses including Giardia and Cryptosporidium.
-Chlorine or iodine alone do not kill Cryptosporidium and chlorine dioxide has less side effects, so is usually the best water purification tablet to get to avoid getting sick whilst travelling.
+Chlorine or iodine alone do not kill Cryptosporidium.
+Chlorine dioxide has less side effects, so is usually the best water purification tablet to get to avoid getting sick whilst travelling.

-Why buy 2 types I hear you ask?
-I also got LifeSystems Chlorine Dioxide tablets as well, where the water was more suspect.
+I also got LifeSystems Chlorine Dioxide tablets as well.
+Why buy 2 types of water purification tablets?
+The harder core Chlorine Dioxide tablets are for when the water was more suspect.
 These are a bit more expensive, but are more effective.

 You can get drops or tablets.
 The drops allow more water to be treated but I took these on my last around the world adventure 5 years ago and they ended up leaking EVERYWHERE.
 Not cool.
 The tablets are also apparently more effective than drops due to the effervescent salts in them.